sgrif/hands-on-backbone-notes/02-router.md

 --

 - It's a bit like Sinatra, but for client side javascript
-- Remove all rails routes
+- Remove all rails routes except root
   - Add wildcard route to application#index
 - Create ScratchPadRouter in
   app/assets/javascripts/router/scratch\_pad\_router.js.coffee